Traveling in Flight

-Indeed travelling with an aeroplane is the fastest way to get to the direction, but going with a train is an experience that is fulfilled with incredible memories, and it has more fun during travelling.
-This fantastic train adventure has received the epithet "rail to heaven" or "rocket to the roof of the world".
+Indeed traveling with an airplane is the fastest way to get to the direction, but going with a train is an experience that is fulfilled with incredible memories, and it has more fun during traveling.
+This fantastic train adventure has received the epithet “rail to heaven” or “rocket to the roof of the world.”
 Facts About Tibetan Railway The Qinghai–Tibet railway or Qingzang railway has a length of 1.956 km.
-The construction of the first 815 km from Xining and Golmud was finished in 1984, the section between Golmud and Lhasa with a length of 1.142km was finished in October 2005, and for passengers was opened in 2006.
+The construction of the first 815 km from Xining and Golmud finished in 1984, the section between Golmud and Lhasa with a range of 1.142km was completed in October 2005, and for passengers was opened in 2006.

-Prepare for an adventure, in my opinion, travelling by Tibetan train is exciting in itself.
-If you want to get from one destination to another, for example from Beijing to Lhasa, that's fine, but if you want to experience China and Tibet, then take a package offered by travel agencies that include stops in major cities, where you will have excursions across towns and visits to museums.
+Prepare for an adventure, in my opinion, traveling by Tibetan train is exciting in itself.
+If you want to get from one destination to another, for example, from Beijing to Lhasa, that’s fine.
+But if you want to experience China and Tibet, then take a package offered by travel agencies that include stops in major cities, where you will have excursions across towns and visits to museums.

 When to Travel

-First, you must know that you need to book a ticket for at least one month before you go on a trip because it's hard to get to the tickets, especially in the peak season.
+First, you must know that you need to book a ticket for at least one month before you go on a trip because it’s hard to get to the tickets, especially in the peak season.
 The Peak season is from June to the end of September.
 The peak season is the season when it is the hardest to buy a ticket for the Tibetan train.
-There is the Low season from December to January, and normally this is the time of the year when getting tickets is easier.
-The Shoulder season is from April to May and from October to November.
-Those periods of the year are quite attractive to tourists, so my advice is to reserve the ticket as soon as possible.
-Source: https://www.chinahighlights.com/
+There is the Low season from December to January, and usually, this is the time of the year when getting tickets is easier.
+The Shoulder season is from April to May, and from October to November.
+Those periods of the year are quite attractive to tourists.
+So my advice is to reserve the ticket as soon as possible.

 Different Cabins on Train

-Soft sleeper cabin is comfortable.
-The cabin has a door so you will have more privacy, the cabin has more luggage storage and also has an oxygen supply system.
+A soft sleeper cabin is comfortable.
+The cabin has a door so that you will have more privacy; the cabin has more luggage storage and also has an oxygen supply system.
 Each soft sleeper cabin has four sleeping beds- 2 upper and two lower.
-Hard sleeper cabin: It doesn't mean that the beds are hard.
-Hard sleeper cabin is perfect for budget travellers, it has six beds in each cabin- 2 uppers, two middle and two lower berths.
-The berths are 60 cm wide and 180 cm long.
-Those cabins are not so private because there is no door.

 Where to start

-After arrival on Beijing Capital, International Airport takes your time and explore the city, or you can get a fast transfer from the airport to the Beijing West Railway Station where you can start your adventure with Qinghai-Tibet train.
-The Qinghai Tibet train departure from Beijing at 20:00 and the trip is 40:40 hours to Lhasa.
+After arrival at Beijing Capital, International Airport takes your time.
+It explores the city, or you can get a fast transfer from the airport to the Beijing West Railway Station, where you can start your adventure with Qinghai-Tibet train.
+The Qinghai Tibet train departure from Beijing at 20:00, and the trip is 40:40 hours to Lhasa.
 The distance from Beijing to Lhasa is 3.757 km.
 It is a very long trip but at the same time the most exciting and fantastic journey.

-Because the train departure at night you will be not able to see landscape until next day when the train will be in Xining.
+Because of the train departure at night, you will be not able to see the landscape until the next day when the train will be in Xining.

 What to See on Board

-From that moment you will have the most incredible views over Gobi Desert and Qarhan Salt Lake, which is the largest saltwater lake in China.
+From that moment, you will have the most incredible views over Gobi Desert and Qarhan Salt Lake, which is the largest saltwater lake in China.
 The lake is about 750 km away from Xining.
-Next stop is at the Station of Yuzhu Peak, also known as also known as Sob Gangri.
+The next stop is at the Station of Yuzhu Peak, also known as Sob Gangri.
 It belongs to the eastern part of the Kunlun Mountains, and it has height 6,224 meters above sea level.

 After entering the Nagqu prefecture, you will see the highest fresh lake water- Tsonag Lake.
-It Is believed to be a sacred lake by Tibetan.
+It is believed to be a sacred lake by Tibetan.
 The train will stop here, so be prepared to capture the iconic photos and also to enjoy the clean and calm nature.
-Next attraction is the Namtso Lake, or in the Tibetan language it means “Heavenly Lake”.
+The next attraction is the Namtso Lake, or in the Tibetan language, and it means “Heavenly Lake.”
 This magnificent saltwater lake is the second large Salt Lake, and it is the biggest tourist attraction in Tibet.

 Although the trip is 40 hours long, this will be your best trip ever.
-The beautiful scenery through which the train passes, amazed by the landscapes that look like they are painted on canvas by a famous artist it will leave you breathless.
+The beautiful scenery through which the Beijing To Tibet Train passes, amazed by the landscapes that look like they are painted on canvas by a famous artist it will leave you breathless.